ML-Bioinfo-CEITEC/ENNGene/README.md

-## ENN-Gene
+## ENNGene
-ENN-Gene is an application that simplifies the local training of custom Convolutional Neural Network models on Genomic data via an easy to use Graphical User Interface.
-ENN-Gene allows multiple streams of input information, including sequence, evolutionary conservation, and secondary structure, and includes utilities that can perform needed preprocessing steps, allowing simplified input such as genomic coordinates.
+ENNGene is an application that simplifies the local training of custom Convolutional Neural Network models on Genomic data via an easy to use Graphical User Interface.
+ENNGene allows multiple streams of input information, including sequence, evolutionary conservation, and secondary structure, and includes utilities that can perform needed preprocessing steps, allowing simplified input such as genomic coordinates.
-ENN-Gene deals with all steps of training and evaluation of Convolutional Neural Networks for genomics, empowering researchers that may not be experts in machine learning to perform this powerful type of analysis.
+ENNGene deals with all steps of training and evaluation of Convolutional Neural Networks for genomics, empowering researchers that may not be experts in machine learning to perform this powerful type of analysis.

-> We are preparing a video tutorial for an even easier start with the ENN-Gene application!
+> We are preparing a video tutorial for an even easier start with the ENNGene application!

 ### Installation

-TODO
+To install ENNGene, you need the following prerequisites:
+- [Python 3](https://www.python.org/) - Python language is usually already available with the OS
+- [Anaconda](https://www.anaconda.com/products/individual) - Python package manager for safe installation
+- Web browser

+Application and installation scripts were tested on the following systems:
+- Ubuntu 18.04.5 LTS, 64-bit, GNOME Version 3.28.2, with Google Chrome browser (Version 86.0.4240.198 (Official Build) (64-bit))
+- Ubuntu 20.04.1 LTS, 64-bit, GNOME Version 3.36.8, with Google Chrome browser (Version 87.0.4280.88 (Official Build) (64-bit))
+- Ubuntu 20.04.1 LTS, 64-bit, GNOME version 3.36.8, with Firefox Browser 84.0 64-bit.

+#### "One-click" installation
+For 'one-click' installation, please copy the following lines into the terminal:

+`curl -fsSL https://raw.githubusercontent.com/ML-Bioinfo-CEITEC/ENNGene/master/installation.py > ENNGene_installation.py`

+`python3 ENNGene_installation.py`

+This will download the repository, and create a new conda environment where all the necessary packages will be installed.

+User has the opportunity to create a desktop launcher for the app during the "one-click" installation.

+**Note** that the launcher will work only on the Ubuntu OS.
+For the Ubuntu 18.04 LTS, there can be two fully functional launchers (first in the app folder, second on the desktop) right after the installation.
+If you have the OS Ubuntu 20.04 LTS, only the desktop launcher will work due to the nature of the system, and the launcher needs to be activated.
+To activate the launcher, right-click on the launcher and check the option `Allow launching`.

+If the installation does not work for you, please follow the steps for the manual installation below.

+#### Manual installation
+If you do not have [Anaconda](https://www.anaconda.com/distribution/) installed on your computer, please do so first.
+- Download the latest release from [the repository](https://github.com/ML-Bioinfo-CEITEC/ENNGene/releases)
+- Unzip the directory `tar -xf enngene.tar.gz`
+- Go to the project directory `cd enngene`
+- Recreate environment from yml file `conda env create -f environment.yml`
+- Activate the environment`conda activate enngene`
+- Run the app `cd enngene` and `streamlit run enngene.py`

 ### Implementation
-ENN-Gene is built atop TensorFlow, one of the most popular Deep Learning frameworks.
+ENNGene is built atop TensorFlow, one of the most popular Deep Learning frameworks.
 It can run on either CPU or GPU, offering a considerable speed-up when training larger CNNs.
-ENN-Gene accepts BED genomic interval files corresponding to a user-determined genome or transcriptome reference.
+ENNGene accepts BED genomic interval files corresponding to a user-determined genome or transcriptome reference.
 Classifiers can be built for two or more classes.
-Full reproducibility of the process is ensured by logging all the user’s input and exporting it as a yaml file that can be loaded in ENN-Gene for future runs.
+Full reproducibility of the process is ensured by logging all the user’s input and exporting it as a yaml file that can be loaded in ENNGene for future runs.
 The application consists of three consecutive modules, each module performing a specific task.

 To select a task browse the select box in the side panel.